All APP physicians are required to shadow bill and are subject to audit. Accurate and comprehensive MSI billing is essential.

 Physicians are also required to submit an annual Leave of Absence Summary.

 Physicians on full-time APPs are paid for 46 weeks per fiscal year.
-The remaining six weeks (unpaid) are to be used for sick leave, vacation time, continuing medical education (CME) or the 12 annual statutory holidays.
+The remaining six weeks (unpaid) are to be used for sick leave, vacation time, continuing professional development (CPD) or the 12 annual statutory holidays.
 All absences must be reported on the Leave of Absence Summary.

 If you choose to take a statutory holiday and don’t want to use an unpaid/vacation day for it, you may choose to work a day in lieu.
 Lieu days must be scheduled in advance and may include after-hours or weekend clinics, hosting patient information sessions or completing INRs.
 Physicians may also choose to do paperwork or other clinical services support work during this time.